-Phil was elected to the House of Commons in 2008 and re-elected on May 2, 2011, as the Member of Parliament for Brant.
+Phil was elected to the House of Commons in 2008, re-elected in 2011 and 2015, and re-elected to a fourth term in October 2019 as the Member of Parliament for Brantford-Brant.

-As Brant’s federal representative, Phil is recognized as a hard-working constituency MP and a strong voice for his constituents in Ottawa.
+As Brantford-Brant's federal representative, Phil is recognized as a hard-working constituency MP and a strong voice for his constituents in Ottawa.

 He has been a tireless advocate for the growth of post-secondary institutions in Brantford and has helped deliver federal support for major projects like the new Laurier Brantford Research and Academic Centre and the Laurier Brantford - YMCA Athletics and Recreation Complex.
 He has worked hard to achieve funding for other important projects across Brantford and the County of Brant, including a new state-of-the-art water treatment plant and a new police station for Six Nations.

-Phil is also well known for his popular community initiatives like his Passport Clinics, Community Shred Days, and the widely successful Hockey Night in Brantford which raised over $70,000 for the Brant United Way in its inaugural year.
+Phil is also well known for his popular community initiatives like his Passport Clinics, Community Shred Days, and the widely successful Hockey Night in Brantford which has raised over half a million dollars to support local charities since its inception in 2012.